Theories of Knowledge

 Transcendentalism

-I will use the term “transcendentalism” for theories of knowledge that posit another realm that transcends both objectivity and subjectivity.
+As I define it, transcendentalism posits another realm that transcends both objectivity and subjectivity.
 This realm contains ideas, concepts or metaphysical presuppositions.
 Somehow, it links subject and object.

-Plato had an early version of transcendentalism.
-Plato noticed that a statement such as “There are three horses in that field” invokes the abstraction “horse”, which is actualized by three objects.
-Plato believed that the abstract form of a horse was non-physical (metaphysical?) and that it transcended space and time.
+Plato was an early proponent of transcendentalism.
+He noticed that a statement such as “There are three horses in that field” invokes the abstraction “horse”, which is actualized by three objects.
+He believed that the abstract form of a horse was non-physical (metaphysical?), and that it transcended space and time.
 He believed that this abstract form was somehow related to the objects that actualize it.
 He also believed that our knowledge of reality involves the recognition of these abstract forms.

 Our word “idea” comes from the Greek “εἶδος”, which means “form”.
 Apparently, both “view” and “idea” derive from the Indo-European root “weid”.
 See Online Etymology Dictionary: idea.